 England vs USA: How to watch, what channel, Lionesses details, team news, kick-off time, tickets

+England vs USA: How to watch, what channel, Lionesses tickets 2022, team news, kick-off time

 Sarina Wiegman’s European Champions will face Megan Rapinoe and World champions USA at a sold out Wembley on Friday.
 Here’s how you can watch the game live.